 The Walt Disney World Magical Express Bus “magically” transports guests from the Orlando International Airport directly to the front entrance of their chosen Disney Resort hotel.
-You don’t even have to fuss with luggage as it’s delivered straight to your room.
+You don’t even have to fuss with luggage as bag are delivered straight to your room.
 But it turns out there is more to it than just showing up for the free ride.
-Follow along with my tips and learn how the Magical Express Bus process really works–and how to save $80.
+Follow along with my tips and learn how the Disney Magical Express process really works–and how to save yourself some money.

 Do Your Pre-Vacation Research

 In preparation for my first visit to Walt Disney World, I read up about what I could expect.
-I researched restaurants, height requirements for the rides that would accommodate my preschooler and the details of our hotel, the Coronado Springs Resort.
-Traveling Mom recommends Parksavers for discount Disney World tickets in advance.
-(Even better, use code TM2 for an extra $2 off each ticket, just for Traveling Mom readers!)
+I’d researched restaurants, height requirements for the rides that would accommodate my preschooler and the details of our Disney hotel, the Coronado Springs Resort.

-The process was quick and within about 15 minutes we were on the Magical Express Bus, driving to the Coronado Springs Resort.
-I had one carry-on bag with me (my lovely and lightweight Ricardo Roxbury 2.0) that included a change of clothes for me and my son.
+The process was quick; within about 15 minutes we were on the Magical Express Bus, driving to the Coronado Springs Resort.
+I had one carry-on bag with me that included a change of clothes for me and my son.
 This bag was stowed with other bags in the storage space under the bus.
-Quick and easy, we were soon on our way to Walt Disney World.
+Quick and easy!
+We were soon on our way to Walt Disney World.
 Magical Express Bus…liking it so far!

 Don’t Take a Vacation from Checking Email

-I was attending the Traveling Mom Writers Retreat so I spent days in the conference while my family was at the Parks.
-We stayed at the Coronado Springs Resort for three nights and moved to the Port Orleans Riverside for the final evening.
+On my first Disney World trip, we stayed at the Coronado Springs Resort for three nights and moved to the Port Orleans Riverside for the final evening.
 I was checking email on my phone when I could but there was an overwhelming amount to weed through.
 When I received an email from the Disney Resort Hotel I disregarded it, assuming it was an invoice for our hotel stay.
-I read the headline, filed it into my “Travel Paperwork” folder and didn’t even open it.
+I read the headline, moved it into my “Travel Paperwork” folder and didn’t even open it.